5 data centre infrastructure management myths debunked

 Article by Mark Gaydos, chief marketing officer for Nlyte Software

-As data centres have evolved, so too have our monitoring methods.
-From tracking computing parts to storage capability and calibration, we can now effect real change on the data centre and have it running at peak efficiency.
+As data centers have evolved, so too have our monitoring methods.
+From tracking computing parts to storage capability and calibration, we can now effect real change on the data center and have it running at peak efficiency.

 But this can only be done if organisations automate their approach.
-Too many data centre managers are falling into the data centre infrastructure management (DCIM) fake news trap – believing the misconceptions they’ve heard and relying on word of mouth to protect their most important asset: their data.
+Too many data center managers are falling into the data center infrastructure management (DCIM) fake news trap – believing the misconceptions they’ve heard and relying on word of mouth to protect their most important asset: their data.

 It’s time to debunk some of the most prevalent and damaging DCIM myths.

 Myth #1: Real time monitoring is all you need

 Real time monitoring is an integral part of any data center monitoring plan.
 It can show you what is operationally happening at that exact moment and can help stave off disasters before they happen.

 However, it is not the only type of monitoring you need.